-As a Business major, you’ll have the power to create a socially responsible future, starting with your career.
-An inclusive, sustainable global-economy depends on corporate responsibility and ethical decision-making.
-As a graudate of the Hamilton Holt School's undergraduate business programs, you will be prepared to:
+As a business major, you’ll have the power to create a socially responsible future, starting with your career.
+An inclusive, sustainable global economy depends on corporate responsibility and ethical decision-making.
+As a graduate of the Hamilton Holt School's undergraduate business programs, you will be prepared to:

 - Be a responsible business leader.

 - Work side-by-side with business leaders to address business, social, and environmental challenges.

 - Be a source of transformative change in any workplace by studying the primacy of the triple bottom line—people, planet, profit—in decision-making.